When Does It Make Sense to Rent vs. Own Your House?

 2. Estimate how long you intend to stay put

-But if you intend to move within a year or two, renting is the wiser choice—because building equity takes time.
+But if you intend to move within a year or two, renting rather than owning a home is the wiser choice — because building equity takes time.

 For starters, in the beginning, the majority of your monthly mortgage payment is going toward the interest rather than paying down the principal loan balance.

-Let’s say you take out a $200,000 mortgage with a $1,200 monthly payment.
-Only around $200 a month is going toward paying down the principal balance in the beginning.
-So in one year, you’ll only have paid off $2,400 of your principal loan balance.
+Let’s say you buy a $290,000 house by taking out a $232,000 mortgage with a $1,500 monthly payment.
+Only around $230 a month is going toward paying down the principal balance in the beginning.
+So, in one year, you’ll only have paid off $2,760 of your principal loan balance.

-But if you sell within the first two years of owning your home, you’ll have to pay a capital gains tax on any proceeds from the sale.
-Home sellers who make more than $38,600 a year will need to pay a 15% to 20% capital gains tax rate—so in the end you’ll only get between $9,600 to $12,240 of that $14,400 in equity proceeds.
+But if you sell within one year of owning your home, you’ll have to pay a capital gains tax on any proceeds from the sale.
+For that income of $17,260, you will need to pay a 12% capital gains tax rate — so in the end, you’ll only get $15,189 in equity proceeds.

 You see, while home values do trend upward in the long term, the real estate market typically fluctuates like a roller coaster in the short term.